TechForceOU/carbsy-astro/src/pages/privacy.md

 ## 13. DATA PROTECTION OFFICER

-For data protection inquiries, you can contact our designated representative at privacy@techforce.pro with the subject line "Data Protection Inquiry."
+For data protection inquiries, you can contact our designated representative at privacy@carbsyapp.com with the subject line "Data Protection Inquiry."